Techmonkeys-se/deploy-k8s/README.md

 Will init the first master and the rest of the servers you have configured in hosts file.

+## Adding a node
+- Add the node to inventory/k8shosts correct group
+- run
+    `ansible-playbook -i inventory/k8shosts add-node.yml --limit "node-fqdn"`

+You can always run:
+`ansible-playbook -i inventory/k8shosts add-node.yml --limit "node-fqdn -C` to do a dry-runbefore deploying so you see the correct hosts are being provisioned

 ## Work in progress
 ----------------